|

 He is not so much a writer as a re-writer.
 He is working on the

-last revisions of his new novel, The Magic Touch.
+last revisions of his new novel, 3 Wishes.

 His e-mail